dhadjia1/epilepsy_kuramoto/README.md

 Goal: Use coupled kuramoto oscillators to investigate emergence of network phenomenon in izhikevich neurons.

-Kuromoto model is of the form:<br><br>
+Kuromoto model is a simple two-parameter model used to describe synchronization and has the form:<br><br>
 <img src="https://github.com/dhadjia1/epilepsy_kuramoto/blob/master/izhi/pics/CodeCogsEqn.gif">
 <br><br>where $\phi$ is phase, $\w_{i}$ is the natural frequency of oscillator $i$, and $K_{ij}$ is the coupling between oscillator $i$ and $j$.

 Figure 1: N = 10 oscillators.
-Sim A: weak coupling with heterogeneous frequencies.
-Sim B: less weak coupling, more homogeneous frequencies.
+Sim A: weak coupling with heterogeneous natural frequencies.
+Sim B: less weak coupling, more homogeneous natural frequencies.
 (Top) Sum of oscillator amplitudes vs time.
 (Bottom) Population synchronization over time.

 <img src="https://github.com/dhadjia1/epilepsy_kuramoto/blob/master/izhi/pics/kurosim-synch.png">